 Since 1996, Ms. Chang has served as Chairman of the Board and Chief Executive Officer of SysLogic, Inc. (an information systems consulting and services firm).
-Ms. Chang also serves as a Director and Advisor of The Private Bank - Wisconsin since 2004.
+Ms. Chang also served as a Director and Advisor of The Private Bank - Wisconsin from 2004 to 2013.